Exploring Medicine Hat, Alberta is a must when visiting the Canadian Badlands.

-I lived in Medicine Hat for a year from May 2018 – May 2019 after I accepted a contract position as Promotions Manager at two local radio stations — 105.3 ROCK and 102.1 CJCY.
-My time working at the stations gave me to get a birds-eye view on all the major events going on around town and allowed me to meet so many great locals.
+I lived in Medicine Hat for a year from May 2018 – May 2019 after I accepted a contract position as Promotions Manager at two local radio stations.
+My time working at the stations gave me a birds-eye view of all the major events going on around town and allowed me to meet so many great locals.
 I was constantly in awe of the people I met in the city — their passion for arts and culture was totally inspiring.

-And you know, being me, I also made a point to constantly get out and check out all the city had to offer.
+And you know, being me, I also made a point to constantly get out and explore all the city had to offer.
 I wanted to know the best hotspots, the best day trips, and the greatest hiking trails in the area.

 So, from a local’s perspective, here are my favorite, and most unique, things to do in Medicine Hat, Alberta!

 The 16 Most Unique Things to do in Medicine Hat, Alberta